THE HIDDEN HAND OF GOD

 went out of their way to offer support.

-I knew Mrs. Anderson liked me.
+I also knew Mrs. Anderson liked me.

 As well she should.
 I worked hard in her class and gave her